 EE2 is excreted through urine and feces.
-(15) As more and more women are taking birth control pills, more and more estrogens are added to the water supply.
+(15) As more and more women are taking birth control pills, the amount of estrogen in the water supply increases.
 Unlike bacteria, estrogens pass right through a water-treatment facility’s filters and into rivers, lakes, and your drinking water.
 (16)

 As I mentioned earlier, in the context of hormones, fish are the canaries in the coal mine.
-If a fish population is being affected by hormones, you can be certain that there will be upstream effects on us humans.
+If hormones are affecting a fish population, you can be certain that there will be upstream effects on humans.

 No surprise that EE2 affects fish populations.
 It affects sexual development and the reproductive capacities of fish.
 (17) At the time of this writing, we don’t know how estrogens in drinking water affect the reproductive capacity of humans.
 But I can’t imagine it’s anything positive.

 If you’ve been debating the purchase of a water filter, I hope this last section is enough to convince you to pull the trigger on that purchase!

 The environment you live in is not fit for balanced hormones.
 There are far too many products you’re exposed to every day that mimic estrogen. if you want to balance your hormones, you need to take action against synthetic estrogens!